amalmohammed03/CNN-Based-Lung-Cancer-Detection-System/README.md

-# 🫁 CNN-Based Lung Cancer Detection System
+# 🫁 Lung Cancer Detection System

 ## 📌 Overview

-This project is a deep learning-based web application that detects lung cancer from CT scan images using a Convolutional Neural Network (CNN).
-The system classifies CT images into four categories and provides visual explanations using Grad-CAM.
+This project implements a deep learning-based system for detecting lung cancer from CT scan images using a Convolutional Neural Network (CNN).
+The model classifies images into multiple lung conditions and provides a confidence score for each prediction.
+To improve interpretability, Grad-CAM is used to generate heatmaps that highlight the regions influencing the model’s decision.

 ---

-## 🎯 Features
+## 🎯 Objective

-* Multi-class classification:

-  * Adenocarcinoma
-  * Large Cell Carcinoma
-  * Squamous Cell Carcinoma
-  * Normal
-* Confidence score for predictions
-* Grad-CAM heatmap visualization
-* Flask-based web interface
+To develop an efficient and reliable CNN-based model for lung cancer classification and enhance prediction transparency through visual explanations.

 ---

-## 🧠 Model Details

-* CNN with 3 convolution layers
-* Input size: 224 × 224
-* Activation: ReLU
-* Output: Softmax (4 classes)

----

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 * Python
 * TensorFlow / Keras